-All biotech companies believe they have such an advantage, but the world is littered with products and services that were technologically superior but failed.
-Have you ever wondered why Amazon’s Kindle is the go-to e-book reader?
+All biotech companies believe they have such an advantage, but the world is littered with products and services that were technologically superior but which failed.
+Have you ever wondered why Amazon’s Kindle is the go-to ebook reader?
 At the time, Sony had produced one that was larger, lighter and had a better screen, but Amazon won out.
 Why?
 Simply because they changed people’s beliefs about the whole area.

-Professor Ron Adner of Tuck Business School in Dartmouth explains further in his book ‘The Wide Lens: A New Strategy for Innovation’.
+Professor Ron Adner of Tuck School of Business in Dartmouth, Hanover, NH, USA explains further in his book The Wide Lens: A New Strategy for Innovation.
+The key difference was the way in which Amazon aligned the ecosystem to bring its value proposition to life.

-“The key difference was the way in which Amazon aligned the ecosystem to bring its value proposition to life… Amazon did not simply bully publishers into supporting the Kindle.
-Amazon created conditions in the ecosystem that made joining the long-awaited e-book revolution a more attractive proposition for publishers than any previous attempt.”
+“Amazon did not simply bully publishers into supporting the Kindle.
+Amazon created conditions in the ecosystem that made joining the long-awaited ebook revolution a more attractive proposition for publishers than any previous attempt.”²

-All their current beliefs about how cancer can and should be treated will be challenged by this new approach and until these beliefs change, their clinical behaviours of using surgery or chemotherapy will not.
+All their current beliefs about how cancer can and should be treated will be challenged by this new approach, and until these beliefs change, their clinical behaviours of using surgery or chemotherapy will not.

 Alpharmaxim helps biotech companies with this and similar challenges by working with them to develop a narrative that gives purpose and relevance to their scientific and investor communications.
 By identifying beliefs and behaviours that need to be changed, and the individual steps necessary to do so, we can help plot a path towards developing communications to overcome the barriers all new treatment modalities face on their way to becoming an accepted approach.

 Investors want to back the next Kindle, not the next Sony Reader™ Digital Book.
 Help them see that you are serious about creating a new ecosystem for tomorrow, and not trying to fit in with the one that exists today.